 Have you ever had those nights where you lay in the bed staring at the ceiling and your mind is all over the place?
-You can’t seem to relax or get a good night’s sleep because you’re worried about everything.
-I knew it was time for me to find ways to naturally reduce stress once I started feeling burnt out for days.
+I knew it was time for me to find ways to naturally reduce stress once I started feeling burnt out for days from lack of rest.

-In this post, I’m sharing 7 effective ways to naturally reduce stress in 2021.
+In this post, I’m sharing 7 effective ways to naturally reduce stress.
 If you want to continue to evolve into the best version of yourself, you can’t allow stress or negative thinking to control your life.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 Whew, procrastination is a struggle and something I’ve been doing for years.
 Sometimes, I don’t understand why I put myself in those situations because it makes my stress worse.